isomerpages/moe-peiyingpri/_events-and-programmes/CCA/Clubs and Societies.md

 For the Outdoor learning experience, they will learn how to propagate plants for the Mothers’ Day Sale of plants project.
 Through this plant propagation project, they will learn how to take care of the plants.
 They also learn that plants can be propagated by various methods.
 Members of the Physical Science Club find that the activities are meaningful and fun.
 They look forward to attending the weekly sessions.

-Advisor: Mrs Lee-Ong Chee Lin<br>
-Teachers-in-charge: Mr Faizal, Mrs Shallene Tan and Ms Vinotheni
+Teachers-in-charge: Mrs June Lau and Mrs Theresa Teo